Troublesome Topic: WAS ISRAEL MONOTHEISTIC OR NOT?

 Notice that the Bible forbids polytheism and promotes monotheism, but does not even mention anything in between the two.
 Heiser’s claim about a council of gods is mostly an attempt at injecting pagan thinking into the Bible.

-Heiser claims to be taking us back to the ancient Jewish worldview, which was the worldview of the Old Testament, but in reality he rejects their interpretation of the issues he discusses, monotheism being a case in point.
-He superimposes his own worldview overtop of theirs, then puts their name on it as if it was theirs from the beginning.
+Heiser claimed to be taking us back to the ancient Jewish worldview, which was the worldview of the Old Testament, but in reality, he rejected their interpretation of the issues he discussed, monotheism being a case in point.
+He superimposed his own worldview overtop of theirs, then put their name on it as if it was theirs from the beginning.

 The next lesson is MY CRITIQUE OF HEISER’S THEORY OF A COUNCIL OF GODS.